Vanguard Conservative ETF Portfolio (VCNS) To Go Ex-Dividend on April 3rd

-Vanguard Conservative ETF Portfolio (TSE:VCNS – Get Rating) announced a quarterly dividend on Monday, April 3rd, TickerTech reports.
-Investors of record on Tuesday, April 11th will be paid a dividend of 0.1473 per share on Tuesday, April 11th.
-This represents a $0.59 dividend on an annualized basis and a dividend yield of 2.24%.
+Vanguard Conservative ETF Portfolio (TSE:VCNS – Get Rating) declared a quarterly dividend on Monday, April 3rd, TickerTech reports.
+Shareholders of record on Tuesday, April 11th will be paid a dividend of 0.1473 per share on Tuesday, April 11th.
+This represents a $0.59 annualized dividend and a yield of 2.24%.
 The ex-dividend date of this dividend is Monday, April 3rd.
 This is a boost from Vanguard Conservative ETF Portfolio’s previous quarterly dividend of $0.14.

 Vanguard Conservative ETF Portfolio Stock Performance